West Bank barrier: Loss of land

-Parts of the barrier are built on land seized from Palestinians, or between Palestinians and their lands In a 2009 report, the UN said that the most recent barrier route allocates more segments to be built on the Green Line itself compared to previous draft routes of the barrier.
+Parts of the barrier are built on land seized from Palestinians, or between Palestinians and their lands.
+In a 2009 report, the UN said that the most recent barrier route allocates more segments to be built on the Green Line itself compared to previous draft routes of the barrier.
 However, in its current route the barrier annexes 9.5% of the total area of the West Bank to the Israeli side of the barrier.

 In early 2003, 63 shops straddling the Green Line were demolished by the IDF during construction of the wall in the village of Nazlat Issa.
 In August 2003, an additional 115 shops and stalls (an important source of income for several communities) and five to seven homes there were also demolished.

 According to the United Nations Relief and Works Agency (UNRWA), 15 communities were to be directly affected, numbering about 138,593 Palestinians, including 13,450 refugee families, or 67,250 people.
 In addition to loss of land, in the city of Qalqilyah one-third of the city's water wells lie on the other side of the barrier.
 The Israeli Supreme Court says the Israeli government's rejection of accusations of a de facto annexation of these wells, stating that "the construction of the fence does not affect the implementation of the water agreements determined in the (interim) agreement".

 The United Nations Economic and Social Commission for Western Asia (ESCWA) estimates that in the north of the West Bank about 80 per cent of Palestinians who own land on the other side of the barrier have not received permits from the Israeli authorities, and hence cannot cultivate their fields.

 Israel has built a barrier in the Jordan Valley near the Jordanian border.
-A plan to build another barrier between the West Bank and the Jordan valley was abandoned because of international condemnation after the 2004 International Court ruling, instead instituting a restrictive permit regime for Palestinians.
+A plan to build another barrier between the West Bank and the Jordan valley was abandoned because of international condemnation after the 2004 International Court opinion, instead instituting a restrictive permit regime for Palestinians.
 However, it has changed the route to allow settlements to annex parcels of land.
 The existing barrier cuts off access to the Jordan River for Palestinian farmers in the West Bank.
 Israeli settlement councils already have de facto control of 86 percent of the Jordan Valley and the Dead Sea as the settler population steadily grows there.
 In 2013, Ehud Barak, Israeli Defense Minister at the time, proposed that Israel should consider unilateral disengagement from the West Bank and the dismantling of settlements beyond the separation barrier, but maintain a military presence in the Jordan Valley along the West Bank-Jordan border.